Author: Patrick Meek

 After returning home from work in late March, the wife and I hit the sand again in search of the tasty seafood we wait patiently all winter for.
 I read reports coming in from Panama City, Destin / Ft.
-Walton that the Pompano were starting to show up in small numbers and it wouldn't be long before they traveled east to us in Pensacola.
+Walton that the Pompano were starting to show up in small numbers and it wouldn't be long before they traveled west to us in Pensacola.
 The water temperature in the surf had been fluctuating from 67 to 68 degrees making it just about right for them to show up again in numbers.
 Once we found the right spot, we set up 5 surf rods all loaded with 20 lb or 30 lb Bullbuster braid baited with fresh dead peeled shrimp or sand fleas and staggered the distance between the 5 rods.
 I would cast two 12' rods just over the sandbar and one 9' rod in the middle of the trough.
 My wife would cast two 10'6" rods just inside the bar.

 Most Pompano were caught just beyond the first sandbar, but we still caught a few inside the bar as well.

 On one particular day, I met up with my good friend John F. on the beach to do a little fishing with him and he had already put one Pompano in his ice chest.
 After we got set up, it wasn't long before one of my 12' surf rods starts bending.
 I go over to the rod and reel in a nice 31" Redfish.

 "We were not sure what she had on, but we all knew it was no Pompano."